mugoweb/ezpublish-legacy/update/README.md

 Upgrading a lovestack installation
 =
-The lovestack is a fork of the eZPublish legacy project.
-This document describes the process of upgrade from a eZPublish legacy version to the latest lovestack version.
+The lovestack is a fork of the eZ Publish legacy project.
+This document describes the process of upgrade from an eZ Publish legacy version to the latest lovestack version.
 If you already use the lovestack and just want to upgrade to the latest version you should look